 SAFEGUARDING

-Jump rope / skipping rope manufacturer & education provider
+The Jump Rope Company Ltd. (the “Company”) is a company run for the following purpose: jump rope / skipping rope manufacturer & education provider

 The Company is based at: